 During the pandemic lockdown of 2020, Andy penned a travel memoir about her extraordinary Tenerife adventure.
-The Banana Road is available in all major book outlets from May 4.
+The Banana Road is available in all major book outlets and online.

 When she isn’t writing, or designing and implementing itinerant walking holidays across Europe for a specialist tour company, Andy can usually be found roving around the hills or cooking up something tasty to eat or curled up on the sofa with a good book and a nice bottle of red.

 In 2017 Andy and Jack moved to a small farm on the Setúbal Peninsula in Portugal and in 2021 they relocated to the UK, swapping a sheep farm in Portugal, for one in Devon where they now happily reside amongst the rolling hills and the sheep.

 Andy is currently working on an historical fiction novel which could, if her pen matches her ambition, run to a trilogy.